ibm-cloud-docs/speech-to-text/audio-formats.md

 | `audio/flac` | 1 hour 40 minutes |
 | `audio/mp3` | 3 hours 20 minutes |
 | `audio/ogg` | 8 hours 40 minutes |
-{: caption="Table 5.
-Maximum duration of audio in different formats"}
+{: caption="Maximum duration of audio in different formats"}

 In testing to compare the different audio formats, {{site.data.keyword.IBM}} determined that the WAV and FLAC formats delivered the best word error rate (WER).
 These formats can serve as a baseline for transcription accuracy because they maintain the audio intact with no data loss.
 The Ogg format with the Opus coded showed a slight degradation of 2% WER relative to the baseline.
 The MP3 format delivered the worst results, with a 10% degradation of WER relative to the baseline.